 Code Switch's 2018 Book Guide

 Seasons greetings!
 Or should we say ... seasons readings?
 This week, we're sharing our favorite recent reads.
-Karen Grigsby Bates, our resident book expert, estimates that she's read about 150 books this year.
+Karen Grigsby Bates, our resident book expert, estimates that she's read more than 100 books this year.
 Of those, she recommends Washington Black, a novel by Esi Edugyan about an enslaved boy who works on a plantation in Barbados.

 "The writing is gorgeous," Karen says about the book.
 "There are a lot of passages in it that describe the sacrifices we often make for love — romantic love, filial love, friendship — even when we don't consciously know we're doing it.
 And even though this is set in the mid 1800s, there is a lot that resonates about race today."